jhallen/FPGA-notes/README.md

 The Crosslink-NX DPHY hard macros are different from the ones used in CrossLink.

-You may use the DPHY hardmacros for free (without paying for additional Lattice IP), but it's difficult:
+You may use the DPHY hard macros for free (without paying for additional Lattice IP), but it's difficult:

-1. The raw hardmacros can be found in IP catalog / Module / IO / MIPI_DPHY.
+1. The raw hard macros can be found in IP catalog / Module / IO / MIPI_DPHY.

 2. I had difficulty when using macros from Radiant 3.1, the FPGA would not configure.
 Radiant 3.0 was OK.
-Maybe something to do with PLLs locking holding FPGA from coming out of config, but I don't know for sure.
+Maybe something to do with delaying the exit of configuration until PLLs are locked, or something like that.

 3. The manual for these macros are here: